TheHatedCrew/Posh-FleetDM/README.md

 # Posh-FleetDM
 PowerShell module for the FleetDM API.

+Version 4.11.1, compatible with FleetDM 4.x.
+Some features may only function with FleetDM 4.11 or newer.

+- Improved Get-FleetPolicies command can now accept optional Team ID to get team specific policies.

 Version 4.11.0, compatible with FleetDM 4.x.
 Some features may only function with FleetDM 4.11 or newer.

 - New FleetDM Team commands.
 (Get and Remove.)